The Golden Boy ascends to another gig – the highly coveted co-host slot on Live

 While it is a surprise to some (really?), Monday’s announcement of Ryan Seacrest as the new co-host of Live With Kelly gives the long-running franchise more name power.

 The venerable personality, who was host of American Idol and seemingly a million other things started in his new gig today opposite Kelly Ripa.
-Seacrest was rumoured to be in the running to take the place of now-departed Michael Strahan, who left last year to take a full-time gig at Good Morning America.
+Seacrest was rumored to be in the running to take the place of now-departed Michael Strahan, who left last year to take a full-time gig at Good Morning America.
 Other names floated around to take the vacant seat included Anderson Cooper and Bravo’s Andy Cohen (who yours truly thought was a better choice.)
 Effective today, the show is renamed Live With Kelly and Ryan.

 It could be worse: at least it’s not Live With Kelly and Wil Wheaton or Live With Kelly and Mancow.